siddharthp02/PESUACADEMY-AUTO-LOGIN/README.md

 # PESUACADEMY-AUTO-LOGIN
 Automatically logs onto PESUACADEMY website and goes to courses section for semester of choice.
 Uses selenium.

+## Download the zip file and extract to any location of your choice

 ## Prerequisites

  - Python3 ([Download](https://www.python.org/downloads/))